pvgenuchten/pyGeoDataCrawler/README.md

 ## Create OGC services

 The metadata identified can be used to create OGC services exposing the files.
 Currently the tool creates [mapserver mapfiles](https://www.mapserver.org/mapfile/), which are placed on a output-folder.
+A configuraton file is expected at the root of the folder to be indexed, if not, it will be created.

 ```
 python mapfile.py -dir=/mnt/data -out-dir=/mnt/mapserver/mapfiles